 Thursday October 17: Art in Barcelona – Palau de la Musica Catalana

 Barcelona is a major art city, home of internationally renowned artists such as Picasso and Miró, but also the cradle of Catalunyan art of the middle ages.
 Today we visit two fine museums on Montjuic, a hill overlooking the old city.
 Beginning at the Fundación Jean Miró, we continue on to the National Museum of Catalonian Art (MNAC) where we have a farewell lunch in the museum’s restaurant before exploring the gallery’s remarkable collection of Catalan art from the Romanesque to Art Nouveau.
 This evening we attend a performance at the Palau de la Musica Catalana.
 This jewel of modernista architecture was designed by Lluís Domènech i Montaner who, along with Gaudí, was a key figure in Spain’s artistic scene in the early 20th-century.
 The Palau’s programs feature visiting orchestras and soloists, as well as local artists.
 Overnight Barcelona (B, L)

 Performance details Venue: Palau de la Musica Catalana

 The tour ends after breakfast.
 If you have booked flights with Academy Travel, we will organise a transfer to Barcelona airport at a suitable time.

-Is one of Australia’s leading music tour leaders and music educators.
-He has designed and led more than 80 performance based tours to Europe and the US.
+One of Australia’s leading music tour leaders and music educators, he has designed and led more than 90 tours.

 Since 1987, Robert Gay has managed to combine his passion for music and his love of teaching with his enthusiasm for travel.
 He has visited the great opera houses and concert halls of Europe and America and heard most of the great singers and instrumentalists of the last half-century.
 Robert was President of the Sydney Schubert Society for eighteen years, and for several years was a guest lecturer for ADFAS.